 "And Moses ascended the mountain ... and the CLOUD enveloped it for six days, AND HE CALLED TO MOSES on the seventh day from the cloud ... and Moses entered the cloud and ascended the mountain" (24:15-18)

 In other words, God’s presence in the Sanctuary is an ongoing revelation.
 A continuation of Sinai.
 Nachmanides expresses this idea:

 "It is befitting a holy nation that there be within their midst a sanctuary so that God's presence may dwell among them.
 Hence He commanded at the outset that a Mishkan be established, a house sacred to His name where He could speak with Moses and command the Children of Israel.

-… The essence of the Tabernacle is that the glory of God that dwelt on Mount Sinai, hiddenly dwells upon it.
+… The essence of the Tabernacle is that the glory of God that dwelt on Mount Sinai, resides discreetly upon it.
 And it is like it is written there (Exodus 24:16), "And the glory of the Lord dwells upon Mount Sinai," and it is written (Deuteronomy 5:21), …and so [too] was it written about the tabernacle, "and the glory of the Lord, filled the tabernacle" (Exodus 40:34)."
 (Nachmanides to 25:1)